colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 <img src="../images/js_venn.png" width="50%">

 Now imagine that I'm throwing darts on the diagrams and I'm horrible at it.
 I'm so bad that every element on the diagrams has an equal chance of being hit.
 What's the chance that I throw a dart and it lands on the intersection?
-It would be the number of elements in the intersection divided by the total number of elements.
-Which is exactly what the Jaccard similarity is.
+It would be the number of elements in the intersection divided by the total number of elements, which is exactly what the Jaccard similarity is.
 This implies that the larger the similarity, the higher the probability that we land on the intersection with a random throw.

 <img src="../images/venns.png" width="50%">